Multiple zeta value cycles in low weight: Combinatorial situation

 \begin{defn}~

-\begin{itemize} \item Let $\ds V^{t}$ be the $\Q$-vector space generated by a unit $1$ and oriented forests of rooted trees $T$ with root vertex decorated by: $t$, $0$ or $1$ and leaves decorated by $0$ or $1$.

-\item Let $\cdot$ denote the product induced by the disjoint union of the trees and shift of the numbering for the orientation of the second factor.
-That is the product of $(F_1, \om_1)$ and $F_2,\om_2$ is the forest $F=F_1\sqcup F_2$ together with the numbering $\om$ satisfying $\om|_{F_1}=\om_1$ and $\om_{F_2}=\om_2+n_1$ where $n_1$ is the number of edges in $F_1$.
-Note that here, by convention the empty tree is $0$ and the unit for $\cdot$ is the extra generator $1$. \item Define $\Td$ to be the algebra $V^t$ modulo the relations:
+\begin{itemize} \item Let $\ds V^{t}$ be the $\Q$-vector space generated by a unit $1$ and oriented forests of rooted trees $T$ with root vertex decorated by: $t$, $0$ or $1$ and leaves decorated by $0$ or $1$. \item Let $\cdot$ denote the product induced by the disjoint union of the trees and shift of the numbering for the orientation of the second factor.
+That is the product of $(F_1, \om_1)$ and $(F_2,\om_2)$ is the forest $F=F_1\sqcup F_2$ together with the numbering $\om$ satisfying $\om|_{E(F_1)}=\om_1$ and $\om|_{E(F_2)}=\om_2+n_1$ where $n_1=e(F_1)$ is the number of edges in $F_1$.
+Note that here, by convention, the empty tree is $0$ and the unit for $\cdot$ is the extra generator $1$. \item Define $\Td$ to be the algebra $V^t$ modulo the relations:

-for any permutation $\sigma$. \end{itemize} \end{defn} \begin{rem} \begin{enumerate} \item There is an obvious direction on the edges of a rooted tree : away from the root. \item A rooted tree comes with a canonical numbering, starting from the root edge and induced by the cyclic ordering at each vertex. \end{enumerate} \end{rem} \begin{exm} With our convention, an example of this canonical ordering is shown at Figure \ref{orderT}; we recall that by convention we draw trees with the root at the top and the cyclic order at internal vertices counterclockwise.
+for any permutation $\sigma$ and where $\ve(\sigma)$ denotes the usual signature of the permutation $\sigma$. \end{itemize} The algebra $\Td$ endowed with the product $\cdot$ is graded commutative because the orientation introduces signs into the usual disjoint union.
+Note that for any forest $F$ one has $(-1)^{\deg(F)}=(-1)^{e(F)}$. \end{defn} \begin{rem} \begin{enumerate} \item There is an obvious direction on the edges of a rooted tree: away from the root. \item A rooted tree comes with a canonical numbering, starting from the root edge and induced by the cyclic ordering at each vertex. \end{enumerate} \end{rem} \begin{exm} With our convention, an example of this canonical ordering is shown at Figure \ref{orderT}; we recall that by convention we draw trees with the root at the top and the cyclic order at internal vertices counterclockwise.

 \end{exm} Now, we define on $\Td$ a differential satisfying $d^2=0$ and the Leibniz rule